user-11150/puel/docs/index.md

 ## The UEL is a programming language.
 The UEL programming language is interpreted language, and dynamic language.
 It's very simple.

-Okay. let's to leaning from [Guide], and If you are interested in the history of uel, you can see the [history-of-uel].
+Okay. let's to learning from [Guide], and If you are interested in the history of uel, you can see the [history-of-uel].

   [Guide]: ./guide.md
   [history-of-uel]: ./history